nishkohli96/eslint-config/apps/eslint-config-docs/docs/usage.md

 Both `@nish1896/eslint-flat-config` and `@nish1896/eslint-config` contain the same set of rules.
 For NodeJS applications, use only the `js` configuration from either package, ie. `@nish1896/eslint-config/js` and `@nish1896/eslint-flat-config/js`.

-This import is essential for all JavaScript-based projects, as it defines the complete set of JavaScript-specific linting rules and ensures consistent code quality.
+This import is essential for all JavaScript-based projects, as it defines the recommended set of JavaScript-specific linting rules and ensures consistent code quality.

 ### React & Vite Apps